gvwilson/thirdbit/src/fiction/iffy/index.md

 When she woke again it was half past seven.
 Her head ached
 and her mouth tasted like someone had stuffed it with old socks.
 Something tugged at the skin on her upper lip as she yawned.
 She rubbed it,
 then stared in weary disbelief at a crust of scab in her hand.
 Her nose had been bleeding.
 There was some on her pillow, too.

-She grabbed a clean shirt and her towel and stumbled out into the light.
+She grabbed her other shirt and her towel and stumbled out into the light.
-The Marines were in their usual places—she ducked her head so they wouldn't see the dried blood on her face—but thankfully no one was on deck.
+Two Marines were still on the peir—she ducked her head so they wouldn't see the dried blood on her face—but thankfully no one was on deck.
-She splashed water from the sink on her face, then hung her clothes in the drying closet and pressed the button to fill the tiny bathroom with hot, prickly mist, wishing as she so often did that the *Guinevere* had a real shower.
+She splashed water from the sink on her face, then hung her clothes in the drying closet and pressed the button to fill the tiny bathroom with hot, prickly mist, wishing as always that the *Guinevere* had a real shower.

 Clean, or at least cleaner,
 and with her head freshly shaved,